 The Group acquires some mobile equipment under finance leases.
-At 30 June 2016 the Group had liabilities under these financial leases totalling US\$0.72 million of which US\$0.56 million is due for repayment within one year (31 December 2015: US\$0.73 million).
-The remaining lease terms range from a twelve month period to a eighteen month period and bear interest at a rate between 6.7% and 6.85% per annum.
+At 30 September 2016 the Group had liabilities under these financial leases totalling US\$0.63 million of which US\$0.42 million is due for repayment within one year (31 December 2015: US\$0.73 million).
+The remaining lease terms range from a twelve month period to a eighteen month period and bear interest at a rate between 6.7 per cent and 6.85 per cent per annum.
 (See below for further details on the amounts owed in more than one year).